 - Microsoft Sculpt Ergonomic (The WireCutter’s Pick): Truly uncomfortable to type on with that hard key press I hated, nor could I develop type by touch given its odd curvature.
 I had also seen used ones that had not held up well, especially the fabric on the integrated palm rest that had gotten oily and wrinkled and looked like a certain part of the human anatomy in its flaccid state.

-I was basically up a creek without a paddle.
-None of my criticisms of the above mentioned keyboards was goldilocks or diva-esque…especially the part about breaking.
-I would have kept the Matias but there was a lot of feedback on the WireCutter site indicating that other people had had similar issues.
+I was basically up a creek without a paddle (first world problem).
+None of my criticisms of the above mentioned keyboards was goldilocks-worthy or diva-esque…especially the part about breaking.
+I would have kept the Matias (replaced via Amazon or warranty) but there was a lot of feedback on the WireCutter site indicating that other people had had similar issues.

-And that was when I found The WireCutter’s article on mechanical keyboards they loved and at the top of the article was a picture of none other than the Leopold FC660C.
-After reading through the article, several of the other keyboards were interesting, but none were as easy to get as the Leopold with maybe two resellers in all of the US and me not being interested in dealing with Alibaba or whatever.
-Additionally, the world of Cherry switches is a complicated one and there really aren’t any places that you can go and try typing on each type of switch, you kind of have to just assume that what’s being described to you will meet your needs and that’s one thing I hate about the internet.
-Also, most of the keyboards referenced lacked arrow keys or any effective way to swap the ‘Alt’ and ‘Windows’ key in order to mimic the ‘Command’ key on a keyboard…except the Leopold, which not only offered jumper switches on the bottom, but also had a swappable controller which meant the keyboard could be completely remapped to suit one’s desired layout.
+Around this time, I found The WireCutter’s article on mechanical keyboards they loved and at the top of the article was a picture of none other than the Leopold FC660C.
+After reading through the article, several of the other keyboards were interesting, but none were as easy to get as the Leopold with maybe two resellers in all of the US and me not being interested in dealing with Alibaba, or waiting for Mass Drop, or whatever.
+Additionally, the world of Cherry switches is a complicated one and there really aren’t any places that you can go and try typing on each type of switch, you kind of have to just assume that what’s being described to you will meet your needs and that’s one thing (of many) that I hate about the internet.
+Also, most of the keyboards referenced lacked arrow keys or any effective way to swap the ‘Alt’ and ‘Windows’ key in order to mimic the ‘Command’ key on a Mac keyboard…except the Leopold, which not only offered jumper switches on the bottom, but also had a swappable controller which meant the keyboard could be completely remapped to suit one’s desired layout.